-We have seen that the time has changed, and the way to release the built-up pressure has been changing, there are instances where people steam off the extra stress by consuming some or other substance that kind of relieves their nerves and provides either excitement or pleasure.
+We have seen that the times have changed, and the way to release the built-up pressure has been changing.
+There are instances where people steam off the extra stress by consuming some or other substance that kind of relieves their nerves and provides either excitement or pleasure.

-This is why the consumption of drugs generally has increased, without realizing the impacts of the same on the brain and body.
+Because, according to recent studies consumption of drugs like heroin generally has increased, without realizing the impacts of the same on the brain and body.
+In this article, I’ll tell more about the impact of heroin usage.

 The effects of heroin are numerous and can be listed as physical, and psychological, basically all leading to the detriment of the body due to its addictive nature.